solenn-tl/land_registry_tables_processing_TPDL_2025/README.md

 │
 ├── LICENCE.md
 ├── README.md
-└── appendix.pdf           <- Paper with appendix (includes extended evaluation)
+└── paper_with_appendices.pdf           <- Paper with appendix (includes extended evaluation)
 ```

 ## Datasets
 These datasets have been produced using pages from the initial registers (*états de sections* in french) of the 19th-century french land registry using images from the Val-de-Marne archives.
 * **Page classification** : [10.5281/zenodo.15386606](https://zenodo.org/10.5281/zenodo.15386606)
 * **Information extraction** : [10.5281/zenodo.15411507](https://zenodo.org/10.5281/zenodo.15411507)
-* **Named Entity Recognition (Taxpayers)** : [10.5281/zenodo.15423885](https://zenodo.org/10.5281/zenodo.15423885) (! this is a test dataset produced using taxpayers cells values of the IE dataset, some taxpayers are in several subsets which might biais the evaluation( **new version in developpement**)
+* **Named Entity Recognition (Taxpayers)** : [10.5281/zenodo.15423885](https://zenodo.org/10.5281/zenodo.15423885) (!Warning!
+This is a test dataset produced using taxpayers cells values of the IE dataset, some taxpayers are in several subsets which might biais the evaluation.
+A **new version is under developpement**)
 * **Gold-standard KG** : TO ADD

 ## Models